APK Signing

 Signing with a custom key

-In order to sign APK's with a custom key, AEE requires a private key in pk8 format as well as an X509Certificate exported from the same key.
+In order to sign APK's with a custom key, AEE requires either a PKCS #12 keystore or a PKCS #8/X509Certificate key pair.

 keytool -importkeystore -srckeystore KEYSTORE_PATH -destkeystore intermediate.p12 -srcstoretype JKS -deststoretype PKCS12